What is collaboration and why is it important? How is creativity promoted through diverse, multidisciplinary collaboration?

 Creative collaboration

-In this last section, we turn our attention towards another type of collaboration, very close to collaborative creativity, called creative collaboration.
+In this last section, we turn our attention towards another type of collaboration, very close to collaborative creativity: creative collaboration.

-So far, we discussed collaborative creativity as a type of collaboration in which someone mobilizes others with complementary skills towards the implementation of an idea.
+So far, we’ve discussed collaborative creativity, which is when someone mobilizes others with complementary skills towards the implementation of an idea.
 In creative collaboration, the creative idea spontaneously emerges during discussions in a diverse team or multidisciplinary group.

 Sonnenburg (2004) considered the different types of ideas that emerge in creative collaboration.
 Presented problems result in incremental solutions that are usually found in organizations, where groups are formed by management and work within strict limits.
 Their creativity is somewhat limited by the organization’s rules and expectations.

 Discovered problems will result in ideas for radical solutions, and they’re more common among groups where members are friends.
 Collaborations among friends provide a lot of freedom to explore and create something completely new.
-Indeed, as you can see from Figure 4.2. below, working on discovered problems often feature a higher level of autonomy than working on presented problems.
-Sonnenburg (2004) suggests that for radically creative outcomes, creative collaboration needs to happen among people who feel comfortable enough with each other to behave creatively and choose problems that are self-initiated.
+Indeed, as you can see from Figure 4.2. below, working on discovered problems often features a higher level of autonomy than working on presented problems.
+Sonnenburg (2004) suggested that radically creative outcomes need creative collaboration among people who feel comfortable enough with each other to behave creatively and choose problems that are self-initiated.

-Although collaborative creativity and creative collaboration may seem synonyms, they are not (Barrett et al. 2021, Sonnenburg, 2004).
+Collaborative creativity and creative collaboration may seem synonymous, but they’re not (Barrett et al. 2021, Sonnenburg, 2004).
 In this sub-chapter, we describe them as two distinct concepts that refer to different ways in which creativity happens in social interactions and leads to creative and innovative outcomes.

 The main difference between the two forms of collaboration is the role of individuals.
-At the outset of a creative collaboration, no one came up with a creative idea and assembled a group.
+At the outset of a creative collaboration, no one comes up with a creative idea and assembles a group.
 Nobody owns the idea.
 The group members have equal status, irrespective of their expertise and seniority, and the creative ideas emerge during the interactions.

 Real-life activity